quintype/quintype-amp/docs-src/tutorials/visual-stories.md

 #### How to integrate/enable visual stories for malibu apps:

 - Assuming ampLib integration is already done, make sure visual stories are enabled for your account.
 Please talk to Quintype support for this
+- Update `@quintype/framework` to latest (v4.5.11 at the time of writing this) by running `npm i @quintype/framework@latest`
-- Once enabled, you need to add the route `/ampstories/*` as a static route in your malibu app.
+- next, you need to add the route `/ampstories/*` as a static route in your malibu app.
   To do this, go to the file `app/server/routes.js` and add the following to `STATIC_ROUTES`

 ```
 {
   path: "/ampstories/*",
   pageType: PAGE_TYPE.VISUAL_STORY,
   exact: true
 }
 ```

 - next, go to file `app/isomorphic/constants.js` and add the following inside `PAGE_TYPE` object `VISUAL_STORY: "visual-story"`